-Nearly 200 feet across, the cannon-laden armored artificial island was intended to host 80 troops and 49 cannon.
+Nearly 200 feet across, the cannon-laden armored artificial island was intended to host 80 troops and 49 cannons.
 The sunken center of the circular fort originally provided protection from the elements as well as a freshwater supply from a well dug into the sea bed.
 Although it never saw action against the French, it served as a defense station against submarine attack in WWI and held anti-aircraft guns in WWII.

-The fort was decommissioned in the 1950s and sold by ministry of defense in 1963.
+The fort was decommissioned in the 1950s and sold by the ministry of defense in 1963.
 In the 1990s it was transformed into a luxury hotel, replete with two helipads, 21 bedrooms, a roof garden, and restaurants.
 The lowered center was glassed in as an atrium for the heated pool.
 Unfortunately the remote hotel never really took off, and in 2004 the developer Harmesh Pooni bought for it £6 million, with the intention of renting it out for special occasions, perhaps evil henchmen's conferences or doomsday device planning sessions.
 Unfortunately for Pooni's plans, the contaminated water in the hotel pool caused an outbreak of Legionnaires' disease, and his business went south as a result.
 In 2007 it was put up for sale for £4 million, but was not sold (although there were rumors that Duran Duran's Simon Le Bon was considering purchasing it as a hideaway).

 Faced with financial troubles and the possibility of losing the island to creditors or new investors, Harmesh Pooni did the logical thing: he packed up his bags, grabbed the keys, and locked himself into the fortress.
 When he was interviewed in 2008, photos showed a marked decline in standards of the property: dead plants, dusty furniture, and a half-empty pool full of murky brown water.
 Mr. Pooni was finally evicted in early 2009.